Feminist businesses: Feminist restaurants

 The earliest form of feminist restaurants took shape in suffrage restaurants, tea rooms, or lunch rooms.
 Food was sold at a low cost of five or ten cents and men were permitted to eat, in hopes of women persuading men to support a certain political cause.
 These restaurants suffered from conflicts dealing with the founders and donators.
 Alva Belmont, a wealthy socialite, was the founder of a suffrage restaurant that was known for strict rules and a fast pace.
 The ideas and motives behind these suffrage restaurants in the 1910s were the foundations for the feminist restaurants in the 1970s.

 In April 1972, the first feminist restaurant, Mother Courage, was founded by Dolores Alexander in New York.
 Bloodroot, a vegan/vegetarian feminist restaurant and bookstore located in Bridgeport, Connecticut, has been in business since 1977.

 Feminist restaurants are used more as a place to gather and socialize rather than eating.
 The restaurants were used to share ideas, literature, educate one another and to promote the feminist movement.
 Guest speakers, political speakers, poets, or musicians would come to the restaurants to promote issues or spread awareness.
 Coffee houses and cafes are also popular among the feminist movement.
 Restaurants offered same pay to every staff member, which was entirely women.
 The style was simple and supported the movements that were occurring during that time.
 They support other occupations by avoiding certain products such as lettuce and grapes for the farmers or boycotting orange juice for the anti-gay campaign.
 Feminist restaurants were also notable for treating women or lesbians with respect in a non-hostile environment.
-A women who is dining with a man will be given a wine sample as well as the check at the end of the meal.
-That was typical not the case in restaurants that were not catered to feminism.
+A woman who is dining with a man will be given a wine sample as well as the check at the end of the meal.
+That was typically not the case in restaurants that were not catered to feminism.

 Feminist businesses today

 In today's society, feminist businesses look different besides the few bookstores left in the world.
-There are over hundreds of companies created by women, that have a purpose besides making money such as changing our society, impacting employers and the consumers they reach.
-One famous company started by a woman that has been successful is Tory Burch.
-She created the store from nothing and has been able to create a multibillion-dollar business as well as a foundation called the Tory Burch Foundation in 2009, to help empower women and female entrepreneurs.
-Today feminist business are about empowering women in the shape of products sold, campaigns run, and businesses created.
+According to Business Insider, there exist many successful women-led companies are "leading trends, redefining industries, and bettering the world at large."
+One successful company started by a woman is Tory Burch.
+She created the store from her kitchen and created a business worth 3 billion dollars as of 2015, as well as a foundation called the Tory Burch Foundation in 2009 to help empower women and female entrepreneurs.
+Today feminist businesses are about empowering women in the shape of products sold, campaigns run, and businesses created.
 Maggie O'Carroll co-founded The Women's Organisation, initially named Train 2000, in 1996.
 Her organization is UK's largest female enterprise agency and has supported over 70,000 enterprising women and helped created over 4,000 businesses.